 When someone else’s life looks exciting to you, take a look at the little faces who love you and remember to appreciate this moment in time.

-Hopefully, once your children are grown they will see the wonderful mother you were, the time you poured into their little souls and they will rise up and call you blessed.
+Hopefully, when your children are grown they will see the wonderful mother you were, the time you poured into their little souls, and they will rise up and call you blessed💗

 For you created my inmost being;